vmalnathnambiar/exfilms/doc/how-to-create-a-target-file.md

 For the purpose of ExfilMS, you should do the following:

 1. Click on Link
-2. Choose the sheet that you would like to publish
+2. Choose the sheet that you would like to publish from the dropdown options
-3. Choose TSV format
+3. Choose TSV format from the dropdown options
 4. Publish

 <br>